Teradata/stacki-wiki/wiki/Installation/Frontend-Install-Existing.md

 ![frontend_install_vbox_14](images/frontend/frontend_install_vbox_14.png)

-#### New
+Once the install is done, you will be prompted to reboot.
+Reboot.

-If this was a [new](#new) installation, the frontend will now format its filesystems and copy the pallets from the DVD onto its hard disk.
+    # reboot

-Next, it will install all the packages and then run post configuration scripts.
-When this completes, the frontend will reboot.
+### Verify

-Check it to make sure you have what you think you have:
+Once the frontend is up, check to make sure you have what you think you have:

 You should see one host: